conradakunga/Blog/_posts/2025-07-19-sending-email-in-c-net-part-3-using-gmail.md

 Process finished with exit code 0.
 ```

-You can then login to Gmail to verify the same:
+You can then log in to Gmail to verify the same:

 ![gmailInbox](../images/2025/07/gmailInbox.png)